agg-ayush/Adobe-Heading-Detection/README.md

 # PDF Document Structure Extractor

-A high-performance solution that extracts document structure (title and hierarchical headings) from PDF files using the GLAM (Graph-based Layout Analysis Model).
+A high-performance tool that extracts document structure (title and hierarchical headings) from PDF files using the GLAM (Graph-based Layout Analysis Model).

 ## Features